 Beginner's Guide for Paraeducators: How to get started

 Step 1: Know why you want to be a paraeducator.
 This career path is not for everyone.
 Some of the children paras work with do things that may offend you, physically hurt you, and send you crying home or to the urgent care, and fall in love with them only to let them go.
 This is not for the faint of heart.
 Therefore, in times like these, you need to remember your why.

 Step 2: Know the rules.
 According to the U.S. Department of Education, you only need a high school diploma or GED equivalent to be a paraprofessional.
-However, Title 1 school paraeducators are required to have 60 accredited college credits, and a 2-year degree or higher.
+However, Title 1 school paraeducators are required to have 60 accredited college credits, and a 2-year degree or higher or take the required paraeducator examination.
 Schools that receive supplemental federal funds for students from low-income families are categorized under the Title 1 program.
 You can read more about Title 1 School Paraprofessionals here.

 Step 4: Start the employment process.
 Build your Resume and Cover letter, contact References, and request a letter of recommendation while you wait for your license.
 Research the school districts near you by visiting their websites and clicking on their employment tab.
 See what is available.
 Consider your preferences.
 Do you want elementary, middle school, or high school?
 Are you bilingual?
 Do you want to be a 1:1, media aide, or somewhere in between?
 See what is available and excites you!

 Step 6: While you are waiting for your call back research the interview question you may be asking and how to answer them.
 As well as questions to ask them.
 Another good thing to do is research the district itself and its core values.